 As noted earlier in this module, every year organizations conduct analyses and publish lists of the world’s top brands.
-In 2015, Forbes published a list of the most valuable brands in terms of dollar value.
-The consultancy Brand Finance analyzed the most powerful brands in terms of the companies’ marketing investment, the goodwill–or brand equity–among customers and employees, and their ability to translate these brand assets into business performance.
+Forbes publishes a list of the most valuable brands in terms of dollar value.
+Interbrand analyzed what Business Insider called the most powerful brands in terms of the companies’ “financial performance, their role in purchasing decisions, and their competitive strength.”
 The results are summarized in the following table:

 Most of the brands on both lists are household names.
-Not surprising in our present information age, technology companies are heavily represented on the most valuable brand list.
-The most powerful brand list is more diverse: toys, energy drinks, cosmetics, athletic gear, consumer goods, corporate consulting, and three luxury brands (vehicles, watches, fashion).
+Not surprising in our present information age, technology companies are heavily represented on both the most valuable brand list and the most powerful brand list.

 All of these brands offer products and services that have created, shaped, or fundamentally redefined the categories in which they operate.
 What sets these companies apart from their competitors who didn’t make the list is how they have invested in brand building to support their broader corporate goals for growth and success.